openeuler-mirror/stratovirt/docs/config_guidebook.md

 You can use it by adding a new device, one more property is supported by vhost-user-blk-pci device than virtio-blk-pci.

-* chardev: id for char device, that means you need to add a chardev first, and use its id to index char device.
+* chardev: id for char device, that means you need to add a chardev first, and use its id to find the character device.

 ```shell
 # vhost user blk pci device